 You can see full instructions of what to expect from the exam process here.

 Please also familiarise yourself with the Policy on Good and Unfair Academic Practice for the Entrance Exams.

 6. What if I have special exam requirements?

-Candidates who have specific examination requirements for their normal school examinations (e.g. extra time) must submit with their application an email from their school confirming their requirements.
+If sitting the exams at the University, candidates who have specific examination requirements for their normal school examinations (e.g. extra time) must submit with their application an email from their school confirming their requirements.
 Without this supporting evidence we will be unable to allow special considerations.
 Eligible candidates may be entitled to 25% extra time, and arrangements as per normal school examinations, please see our Policy on making reasonable adjustments for applicants sitting the Entrance Examinations.